sahildongre20/Frontend-contest-1/README.md

 # Frontend-contest-1
  My Dream City in HTML

-A Html Website with Minimal css built for learning the fundamentals for html and basic tags , while trying to follow best practices
+This website is designed with simplicity and follows best practices to help  learn the basics of HTML and fundamental tags.